-University of Vermont Libraries encompass the Bailey/Howe Library, Dana Medical Library, and Special Collections.
-All three libraries are home to robust collections, both in print and online.
-In sum, the Libraries make available more than one million books, 300,000 ebooks, 130,000 serials titles, 300 databases and electronic resources, and 26,000 media materials.
+University of Vermont Libraries encompass the David W. Howe Memorial Library, Dana Medical Library, and Special Collections and University Archives.
+All three libraries are home to robust collections.
+In sum, the Libraries make available more than one million books, 300,000 ebooks, 130,000 serials titles, 300 databases and electronic resources, and 26,000 multimedia materials.

-Bailey/Howe Library is the main campus library.
-More than 600,000 monographs are stored in Bailey/Howe and approximately 43,000 print serials titles, as well as microfilm and a browseable current periodicals collection.
+The David W. Howe Library is the main campus library and home to more than 600,000 monographs and approximately 43,000 print serials titles.
+The Howe Library offers a browsable current newspaper and periodical collection, and extensive microform collection.
 Materials from the main collection are also stored remotely and available for retrieval.
-The Government Information & Maps collection, Media collection, and Reference collection are all housed in Bailey/Howe Library.
+The Government Information & Maps collection, Media collection, and Reference collection are all located in the Howe Library.

-Finally, the Libraries are proud of ScholarWorks @ UVM, an institutional repository of the scholarly and creative works of the UVM community, and the Center for Digital Initiatives, a digital library of research collections.
+Researchers are welcome to search ScholarWorks @ UVM, an institutional repository of the scholarly and creative works of the UVM community, and the Center for Digital Initiatives, a digital library of research collections.